 - Attend the Mid-year Training

-- Submit timesheets every two weeks
+- Submit reflections and timesheets week

 Applications are currently being accepted.
 However, slots are filling up!
 We must interview you and process paperwork before training begins in mid-August.

 All applications will be reviewed on a rolling basis and will be considered until the corps is full.

 We hope to learn how you'll contribute to AmeriCorps, as well as your qualities, skills, and goals that make you an ideal candidate for the AmeriCorps program through your application, letters of recommendation, and resume.

 Applications are placed in review as they are completed, provided space is still available.
 Once the applications have been reviewed, the program staff will initiate the interview process with the best candidates.
 Unfortunately, not all applicants will receive an interview.
 Once the interview process is complete, the program staff will select the best candidates for membership.

 AmeriCorps positions are contingent on continued funding from the Massachusetts Service Alliance and Americorps.